atbagga/DevopsExtension/README.md

 split_wiki.ps1 -wikiurl <wikiclone url>
 ```

-OR if you already have the wiki repo cloned locally you can skip the -wikiurl param
+OR if you already have the wiki repo cloned locally you can use -wikipath to point the script to use the cloned repo
 ```
-split_wiki.ps1
+split_wiki.ps1 -wikipath c:/officewiki/
 ```

 ![](WikiMigrationScript.gif)